10 Fluid Statics & the Hydrostatic Equation

 In aerodynamic problem solving, a primary concern is describing and understanding the motion or dynamics of the air.
 First, remember that air is just one type of fluid, for which there are many types in the form of gases and liquids.
 However, suppose the fluid is not moving or stationary, commonly called a stagnant fluid.
 In that case, its characteristics or properties (e.g., its pressure, density, etc.) can be described more easily using the physical principles of fluid statics.

 A fluid in static equilibrium can be defined as a state where every fluid particle is either at rest or has no relative motion with respect to the other particles in the fluid.
-Under these conditions, two types of forces on the fluid must usually be considered:
+There are no viscous forces on stagnant fluids because there is no relative motion between the fluid elements.
+Under these conditions, two types of forces on the fluid must be considered:

 - Surface forces, e.g., the effects of an external pressure acting over an area.

-The term hydrostatics often refers to the field of fluid statics.
-Hydrostatic principles apply to all types of fluids, both gases and liquids, but hydrostatics is frequently used to analyze liquids and other predominantly incompressible fluids, i.e., fluids with constant density.
-Examples of engineering problems that could be analyzed by using hydrostatic principles include the following:
+The term hydrostatics often refers to the field of fluid statics in general.
+Hydrostatic principles apply to all types of fluids, both gases, and liquids.
+However, hydrostatic principles are frequently used to analyze liquids and other predominantly incompressible fluids, i.e., fluids with constant density.
+The term pneumatics is used when the principles of fluid statics are applied to gases such as air.
+Examples of engineering problems that could be analyzed by using hydrostatics and pneumatics include the following:

-- Hydraulics. which concerns liquids, and pneumatics, which concerns gases, such as the transmission of forces and power using pressurized liquids.
+- The transmission of forces and power using pressurized liquids.

 - The measurement of pressure using various types of manometry.